-- 72 Exemptions from the Fund shall be: - (a) Players participating in official Schools Competitions - (b) Non playing members of the Association whose participation in the scheme shall be optional - (c) International Units as sanctioned by Central Council - (d) Players participating in Gaelic4Mothers&Others, however all participants must have their own personal injury cover to participate - (e) Under 14 players under the control of the Provincial Council of Britain - (f) HEC registered players where proof of insurance cover from the college can be provided - 73.
+- 67. Exemptions from the Fund shall be: - (a) Players participating in official Schools Competitions - (b) Non-playing members of the Association whose participation in the scheme shall be optional - (c) International Units as sanctioned by Central Council - (d) Players participating in Gaelic4Mothers&Others.
+However, all participants must have their own personal injury cover to participate - (e) Under 14 players under the control of the Provincial Council of Britain - (f) HEC registered players where proof of insurance cover from the college can be provided - 68.
 The subscription to the fund shall be determined by Central Council.
-Present rates are €25 for an adult and €10 for 11 to 18 year olds.
+Present rates are €25 for an adult, €10 for 11 to 18 year olds and €5 for under 10s.

-A player paying the ≤ 25 shall be entitled to be considered for a payment of wages or salary loss together with medical treatment only.
+A player paying the $\leq 25$ shall be entitled to be considered for a payment of wages or salary loss together with medical treatment only.

-A player paying $\leq 5/\leq 10$ shall be entitled to be considered for payment of medical expenses only.
+A player paying €5/€10 shall be entitled to be considered for payment of medical expenses only.